model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 [here](https://github.com/rust-lang/rust/blob/f7eefec4e03f5ba723fbc04d94dbc1203b7c9bff/compiler/stable_mir/src/mir/body.rs#L389)).
 Nonetheless, this can be worked around by serializing its contents and parsing it back into an internal data type.

+[^note-expression-integration]: We could follow an alternative approach where we do not instrument each coverage statement, but only those that correspond to physical counters.
+Unfortunately, doing so would lead to incorrect coverage results due to the arithmetic nature of expression-based counters.
+We elaborate on this topic in the later parts of this document.

 ### The default coverage workflow